Naereen/SublimeText3_SwitchDictionary/README.md

 ## :boom: [TODO !](https://github.com/Naereen/SublimeText3_SwitchDictionary/projects/1)
 - [x] Test it on another laptop : DONE on another Linux laptop
-- [x] Test it on Mac OS X : DONE on a Mac OS laptop, TOOD on Windows
+- [x] Test it on Mac OS X : DONE on a Mac OS laptop, TODO on Windows
 - [x] Implement a smart detection, to know if a file is in French or in English
 - [ ] Be more general, allow a user to define his own favorite dictionaries
 - [ ] Finish it completely